Shivkumar13/100-days-of-code/log.md

 **Today's Progress**: Learned basics of embedded structs, also did some basic operations on it.

 ****Thoughts:** It was getting confusing when I tried to use the embedded structs but later I was able to understand the things.
 And how to define and use embedded struct values.

+### Day 16: May 15, 2021 (Functions, explored basic func, also func with arguments)

+**Today's Progress**: Learned about syntax of Func, tried basic and func with return type and arguments also

+****Thoughts:** Pretty easy to learn because I have worked on Func quite often last days.